BonzaiThePenguin/WikiSort/Chapter 3: In-Place.md

 &nbsp;&nbsp;• Merge each [A][B] combination? <b>Wasn't that what we were <i>already trying to do</i>?</b>

-First let's answer the first question.
+First let's answer the first question, because it's only fitting that we answer them in order.
 Each A block should be of size √(A.length).
 You'll see why in a second.<br/><br/>

 As for how to insert the A blocks into B, the obvious solution (using 'memmove' or an equivalent to shift the array values over to where they belong) is an n^2 operation <i>and</i> requires an extra buffer allocation.
 So that's no good.
 What we'll have to do instead is also break B into blocks, then .
 Like so: